Clinical Child Psychology Graduate Program

 The Admissions committee will use the following when determining suitability for admission: The applicant’s transcripts and grade point averages (GPAs) from previous educational institutions; a professional statement of interests/goals provided by the candidate; the candidate’s résumé or CV; 3 letters of recommendation from professionals who can address the candidate’s potential in a doctoral training program; and a personal statement as outlined on our admissions page.
 Applicants may also submit a writing sample that demonstrates their technical/professional writing skills.
 Highly rated applicants will be invited to interview with CCPP faculty and students prior to admissions decisions.
 Financial aid is available.
 Please visit the program’s website for information regarding student admissions, outcomes, and other data.

-Clinical Child Psychology Curriculum
+Doctor of Philosophy Degree in Clinical Child Psychology

 Course List Code | Title | Hours |